robinmanuelthiel/xamarinworkshop/04 Speaker App with Xamarin.Forms/README.md

 As you can see, we call `OnPropertyChanged()` in the setter to inform the View whenever the `IsBusy` property changes.

 ### 3.3 Create lists for Speakers and Sessions
 We also need to add two lists that the view can use for displaying speakers and sessions to the user.
-For these, we should use the `ObservableCollection` class that is an implementaion of `List` that notifies the view not only when it got set but also when its children changed.
+For these, we should use the `ObservableCollection` class that is an implementation of `List` that notifies the view not only when it got set but also when its children changed.

 ```csharp
 private ObservableCollection<Speaker> _Speakers;